MoAngwenyi/PortfolioProjects/Glow Skin Retail Sales Analysis 2024/README.md

 - What is the monetary impact of refunds on overall revenue?

 3️⃣ Which products are contributing most to sales volume and costs?
-- Which SKUs have the highest order quantities?
+- Which products have the highest order quantities?
-- Which products are driving the highest COGS?
+- Which products are driving the highest Sales?
-- Are there specific products with high sales but thin or negative profit margins?

 4️⃣ Which digital sales channels are driving orders and revenue?
 - What is the distribution of sales across Online Store, Mobile App, Instagram, and Facebook Shop?